Certificate of Specialization | 19 credit hours minimum

 At the completion of the program, students are expected to:

-- maintains a laboratory notebook that follows Good Documentation Practices from which data analysis, project decisions, and successive experimental designs are readily derived or achieved.
+- perform Good Documentation Practices from which data analysis, project decisions, and successive experimental designs are achieved.

 - design experiments using basic molecular biology methodologies with proper controls and anticipated results defined.

 - perform experiments using basic molecular biology methodologies such as separation of macromolecules through electrophoretic techniques, polymerase chain reaction, cell culture, recombinant DNA techniques, and protein expression/purification.

 - assess the contributions of biotechnology to advances in the fields of agriculture and human health.